4 min read

 What to do now

-Copilot Cowork is currently available via the Microsoft Frontier program and will be available to everyone from May 2026 as part of the new M365 E7 plan.
+Copilot Cowork has been available as a preview via the Microsoft Frontier program since late March 2026; general availability is still pending.
+Access is provided through the Microsoft 365 Copilot license, which is also included in the new Microsoft 365 E7 suite (available since 1 May 2026).
 It is worthwhile for PMOs to evaluate at an early stage which recurring processes are suitable for delegation to Cowork - and at the same time make their own PPM infrastructure fit for the AI era.
 Holert offers the right workshop format for this with the PMO AI Power Day.

 The right combination is crucial: a modern PPM system such as Altus PPM as a structural basis, supplemented by AI agents such as Copilot Cowork for operational automation.
 Bringing these two building blocks together creates the conditions for a PMO that works faster, more data-driven and more strategically.